 Most people have heard about Individual Retirement Account (IRA) plans which provide self-administered tax advantaged retirement saving options.
 For most people two types of IRA options are best – a Traditional IRA or a Roth IRA (see a comparison).
 But choosing the right option depends on a variety of factors that include, how much you and/or your spouse make, filing status and age.
 It can all get a bit confusing.
 Luckily I found a pretty good walk-through tool when looking at IRA options via E*TRADE.
 Here’s the key questions they ask that can help figure out which IRA account type is the best for you.

 How old will you be at the end of the year?

 The first question asked is how old you will be at the end of the year because your age determines your maximum contribution.
-For 2012, the maximum IRA contribution for individuals age 49 and under is $5,000 (it goes up to $5,500 in 2013).
-Individuals 50 and over can make an additional “catch up” contribution of $1,000.
+The maximum contribution varies by filing status and has steadily been going up over time.
+Individuals 50 and over can make additional “catch up” contributions.
 If you are over age 70½, you are not eligible to contribute to a Traditional IRA, but can still make Roth IRA contributions.